 The Gingerman, Dublin

 Another Dublin pub revered for its Christmas décor, The Gingerman definitely don’t do things by halves.
-A maximalist’s dream, thousands of ornaments adorn the walls and ceiling with over 15 Christmas trees dotted around the place too.
+A maximalist’s dream, thousands of ornaments adorn the walls and ceiling with over 15 Christmas trees dotted around the place.
 Yes, really.
-Conveniently located next to Pearse Station too, so no need for a taxi home.
+It’s conveniently located next to Pearse Station too, so no need for a taxi home.

 The Harbour Bar, Bray

 Once voted the best bar in the world by Lonely Planet, The Harbour Bar is a Bray institution and one step inside will tell you why.
 Mismatched furniture, quirky wall hangings and a roaring fire – it’s all part of the appeal and charm.
 Doesn’t hurt that they often have live music and storytelling to help while the hours away either.

 This article was originally published in December 2022.